Clerk / Treasurer Permits & Applications

 Temporary Class B License

-The Liquor License Application (PDF) allows retail beer and / or wine sales, for consumption on the premises, at temporary events like fairs and festivals.
-Must be a bona-fide club, county or local fair associations, churches, lodges, or societies that have been in existence for at least six months.
+The Liquor License Application (PDF) allows retail beer and/or wine sales, for consumption on the premises, at temporary events like fairs and festivals.
+Must be a bona fide club, county, local association, church, lodge, or society that has been in existence for at least six months.